It started a little something like this...

 It is here I met Dona, the woman who was to become my business partner.
 I was renting a room in her house during the yoga training.
 One evening she asked me to tell her about myself.
 I spoke of my desire to design and craft leather bags once I returned home.
 I shared with her that I had a background in apparel design and sewing and was anxious to start working with my hands again.
 While I had been working in the apparel industry it had mostly been behind a desk, a situation I was determined to change.

-She was startled at hearing all this.
+Dona was startled at hearing all this.
 Turns out she was working with leather, designing for a local bison Leather furniture company.
 Even crazier was that she had just started designing bags.
-She did not sew, so she had local artisans sew together her ideas.
+However she did not sew , for that aspect she turned to local artisans to bring her ideas to life.

 I remember the moment vividly when she showed me her bags and the most precious leather doll.
 I am fairly certain I squealed with delight at her creations.
 I admired what she had started.
 We immediately bonded over an obvious shared aesthetic as well as a true love and appreciation for artisan craftsmanship.